 We often hear about well-known people who can have multi-jobs.
-She/he can be a singer then later all turns out to be an actress, and she/he may become a TV show host at some points.
+She or he can be a singer then later all turns out to be an actress, and she or he may become a TV show host at some points.
 Those stories are quite familiar right now since there is an increasingly massive number of people who tend to define themselves in a variety of professions.
 They, however, still account for a small amount in total more than 7 billion on our planet.

-Because you, and I’d better choose to pursuit one life-long career.
+Because you, and I’d better choose to pursuit one life-long career, we have a saying like that Jack of all trades and master of none.
 We’ve been taught it for our entire life.
 Our family, our society nurture our thoughts that we should fix ourselves in one profession.
 If that, I found myself fit “out”, not “in”, which means I am still struggling with realizing what is my true calling, what is my true passion.
 Nothing causes me a feeling of anxiety or boost my dedication to the end.
 Luckily for me, my background and my experience cultivate me to discover different fields.
 Hence, I may have some equitable knowledge and skills in plenty of kind of work.
 Whenever I am given alternative ideas, offered new tasks, or delivered an inspiring speech, I tend to belong to that one.
 My curiosity varies from international relations, cultural management to sustainable environment, and so on.
 When I get involved in those topics, I am passionate and devoted at first.
 But then I hit the highest point, and my enthusiasm gradually left later or sooner.

 It must be something wrong since my interests shifted and converted me one to another passion.
 How is my future supposed to be in the next ten years?
 Do I have enough commitment to work in the future?
 I seem to get lost in my thoughts and just let things happen.